any-docs/css/content/reference/properties/padding-bottom/index.md

 ![The effect of the CSS padding-bottom property on the element box](padding-bottom.svg)

 > [!NOTE]
-> The {{cssxref("padding")}} property can be used to set paddings on all four sides of an element with a single declaration.
+> The `padding` property can be used to set paddings on all four sides of an element with a single declaration.

 ## Syntax